 Compaction restricts root growth, reducing the availability of nutrients and water to the cotton plant.
 Soil compaction can also increase denitrification, further reducing the availability of nitrogen.
 Some compaction is an inevitable consequence of using heavy machinery on soils, but impacts can be minimised by implementing good management practices, minimum tillage, controlled traffic and guidance systems.

 Waterlogging, particularly following surface irrigation, can impact significantly on cotton production, causing problems such as denitrification, boll shed and reduced boll set.

 Soil mycorrhiza (also referred to as AM) are beneficial soil-borne fungi that attach themselves to the growing roots of crops.
-They allow roots to scavenge more effectively for nutrients, particularly nutrients which are immobile in the soil and have poor solubility such as phosphorous and zinc.
-Low AM levels are associated with long fallow disorder when cotton crops perform poorly following long fallow dryland cotton systems or non mycorrhizal crops such as canola.
+They allow roots to scavenge more effectively for nutrients, particularly phosphorous and zinc, which are immobile in the soil.

 So, what should you do on your farm?

 - Conduct soil sampling to determine your soil’s physical and chemical properties.

 - Prevent or minimise erosion in susceptible areas and establish a monitoring plan to track progress.